 - Whether there is a family history of substance abuse

 - How much cocaine you used per dose

 - How often you use the drug

 - Other issues related to your drug history

 Once your initial assessment is completed, you may be diagnosed as having a co-occurring condition.
 A co-occurring condition is simply the presence of another condition along with your substance abuse, such as depression, anxiety, PTSD or other mental illness.
-By identifying this second problem, both can be treated at once.
+By identifying this second problem, both can be addressed at once with dual diagnosis treatment.

 You will likely start to feel the effects of withdrawal from about two to 24 hours after your last hit.
 Most people are settled into the detox facility by this time.
 You will be medically monitored as detox begins and throughout your stay.

 As previously mentioned, there are both physical and psychological effects of withdrawal.
 These side effects include:

 - Drug cravings